clj-kondo/clj-kondo/doc/linters.md

 *Config:* use `:exclude [:s]` to suppress the above warning.

-### Unreachable code
+### Invariant test

-*Keyword:* `:unreachable-code`.
+*Keyword:* `:invariant-test`.

-*Description:* warn on code that can never run:
+*Description:* warn on a test whose outcome is the same on every run.
+The value of such a test can vary, its truthiness cannot:

+- a test that is always truthy, like a function that is passed instead of called, or a lazy seq, which is truthy even when empty.
+Use `seq` to test a collection for emptiness
+- a test that is always falsy, like `nil`
-- `cond` clauses after a catch-all test
+- a `cond` clause after a catch-all test
 - a `:default` reader conditional branch that is not last

-- a condition that always evaluates truthy, like a function that is passed instead of called, or a lazy seq, which is truthy even when empty.
-Use `seq` to test a collection for emptiness
-- a condition that always evaluates falsy, like `nil`
+The consequence differs per form. `(if odd?
+1 2)` never reaches its else branch, while `(when (filter odd? xs) ..)` always runs its body and `(is 42)` always passes.

 Literal `true` and `false`, also through a var or local, are not checked, since these are often dev/production toggles.
-The keyword `:always` is exempt as an intentional always-truthy condition in `cond->`.
+The keyword `:always` is exempt as an intentional always-truthy test in `cond->`.

-Replaces the `:condition-always-true` linter.
+Replaces the `:condition-always-true` and `:unreachable-code` linters.

 *Default level:* `:warning`.

 *Example triggers*:

+- `(if odd? :odd :even)`
+- `(when nil 1)`
 - `(cond :else 1 (odd?
 1) 2)`
-- `(if odd? :odd :even)`
-- `(when nil 1)`

 *Example messages*:

+- `Test always true`
+- `Test always false`
 - `unreachable code`
-- `Condition always true`
-- `Condition always false`

 ### Unused import